 We are all children of a loving Heavenly Father.
 He is the God of Heaven and Earth, and the Father of our spirits.
+We are all spiritually begotten children of God, our Heavenly Father.
 We lived with Him as His spirit children before we came to Earth.
 It has been His plan from the beginning that we all follow His path and become like Him.
 As part of His “Great Plan of Salvation,” our spirits were sent to Earth to be born, receive a physical body (from earthly parents), and gain earthly experience.

 However, in this life, we do not automatically have a clear memory or knowledge of our pre-mortal existence, nor of God’s Great and Eternal Plan for us.
 In fact, many of us have little or no memory (nor even the idea) of our pre-earthly life …nor of God’s plan.
 But the information is out there, and the whisperings and promptings of the Holy Spirit will guide us.
 Often, the noise and distractions of the world drowned out those spiritual whisperings.
 This is our challenge, but our Heavenly Father has not abandoned us!
 A modern-day prophet has provided the following insight: